damskyftw/growbit/readme.md

 ## Why This is Innovative

-GrowBit leverages AgentKit in a way that pushes the boundaries of autonomous agents and aligns with ETHSF's prize criteria:
+GrowBit leverages AgentKit in a way that pushes the boundaries of autonomous agents and aligns with ETHSF's criteria:

 - **Agentic Commerce Revolution**: The agent autonomously manages crypto reward distribution, creating a frictionless payment rail that motivates users without requiring them to understand blockchain mechanics.
 - ** UX**: AgentKit abstracts all crypto complexities behind a natural language interface, making rewards feel intuitive and accessible to anyone, regardless of crypto expertise.